bertreb/pimatic-mesh/README.md

 The pimatic remote systems can be configured in the plugin config.
 Per remote you need to configure the following parameters.

-* id: A name for the remote system that is used in the mesh device setup
+* id: name for the remote system that is used in the mesh device setup
 * url: the url of the remote system
 * username: the Pimatic username for the remote system
 * password: the Pimatic password for the remote system